Xilinx/xup_vitis_network_example/README.md

 ### CMAC kernel

 The `cmac_kernel` contains an UltraScale+ Integrated 100G Ethernet Subsystem.
-This kernel is configured according to the `INTERFACE` and `DEVICE` arguments passed to make.
+This kernel is configured according to the `INTERFACE`, `DEVICE`, and `PADDING_MODE` arguments passed to make.
 It exposes two 512-bit AXI4-Stream interfaces (S_AXIS and M_AXIS) to the user logic, which run at the same frequency as the kernel, internally it has CDC (clock domain crossing) logic to convert from kernel clock to the 100G Ethernet Subsystem clock.
 It also provides and AXI4-Lite interface to check *cmac* statistics.

 For more information check out [Ethernet/README.md](Ethernet/README.md).